5 Ways to train your brain for Peak Performance.

 Reality - What is or becomes real to us.

+In other words, if we use our forethought with clarity and tangibility it will eventually manifest in real life.
 Worrying works this way too!
 Have you ever worried yourself to death that something awful is going to happen?
 Have you ever been surprised that it actually does happen?
 The IxV=R formula works both ways.

 It stands to reason then, that the best way to use this simple formula, is to take our thoughts captive and use a deliberate and conscious process of thinking to make real the future we want!
 All a vision board does, is to help you bring your concept of the future to a tangible level.